Chelicerata

 While the marine horseshoe crabs rely on external fertilization, air-breathing chelicerates use internal but usually indirect fertilization.
 Many species use elaborate courtship rituals to attract mates.
 Most lay eggs that hatch as what look like miniature adults, but all scorpions and a few species of mites keep the eggs inside their bodies until the young emerge.
 In most chelicerate species the young have to fend for themselves, but in scorpions and some species of spider the females protect and feed their young.

 The evolutionary origins of chelicerates from the early arthropods have been debated for decades.
-Although there is considerable agreement about the relationships between most chelicerate sub-groups, the inclusion of the Pycnogonida in this taxon has recently been questioned (see below), and the exact position of scorpions is still controversial, though they were long considered the most basal of the arachnids.
+Although there is considerable agreement about the relationships between most chelicerate sub-groups, the inclusion of the Pycnogonida in this taxon has been questioned, and the exact position of scorpions is still controversial, though they were long considered the most basal of the arachnids.

 Venom has evolved three times in the chelicerates; spiders, scorpions and pseudoscorpions, or four times if the hematophagous secretions produced by ticks are included.
-In addition there have been undocumented descriptions of venom glands in Solifugae.
+In addition there have been unverified descriptions of venom glands in Solifugae.
 Chemical defense has been found in whip scorpions, shorttailed whipscorpions, harvestmen, beetle mites and sea spiders.

 Although the venom of a few spider and scorpion species can be very dangerous to humans, medical researchers are investigating the use of these venoms for the treatment of disorders ranging from cancer to erectile dysfunction.
 The medical industry also uses the blood of horseshoe crabs as a test for the presence of contaminant bacteria.
 Mites can cause allergies in humans, transmit several diseases to humans and their livestock, and are serious agricultural pests.